Travel.State.Gov >

 Border Areas with Afghanistan – Level 3: Reconsider Travel

-Reconsider travel within five miles of Tajikistan's border with Afghanistan due to terrorism.
+Reconsider travel in proximity of Tajikistan's border with Afghanistan due to terrorism.
 The current political situation in Afghanistan creates a challenging and unpredictable environment in the border areas due to evolving security conditions.
-Additionally, the land border between Tajikistan and Afghanistan has been closed since the Taliban takeover of Afghanistan in 2021.
 Travel in the mountainous region along the Afghan border can be dangerous due to the proximity of militant groups across the border.
 U.S. citizens should remain alert and avoid activities that develop predictable patterns of movement.
 If documenting travel on social media, please ensure your privacy settings are appropriately set.

 The challenging and unpredictable environment in northern Afghanistan has the potential to spill over insecurity into neighboring Tajikistan’s GBAO region.
 GBAO is a restricted region for non-Tajik citizens, requiring a travel permits from Tajik authorities.
 Violent clashes with security forces erupted in GBAO in recent years, and the government of Tajikistan can suspend travel permits for non-Tajik citizens on short notice.